 Any OCCOA June Home-Delivered meal client who has not yet had time to complete the survey, may still do so and return it in the postage-paid return address envelope that was included with the survey.

 Clients must be age 60 or older and homebound.
 Marital status and income levels are not eligibility factors.
 All clients are contacted by the OCCOA Medical Resource Coordinator within 10 business days of initiating the service to ensure that dietary needs are being supported.

 The OCCOA currently contracts with Alpine Taxi, LLC in Gaylord for meal delivery.

-Clients, or their caregivers, may initiate home-delivered meals by calling the OCCOA office and speaking to a customer service representative.
+Clients, or their caregivers, may initiate home-delivered meals by calling the OCCOA In-Home Service Department at (989) 705-2574.
 Meals can be started on the first delivery day after the initial request is initiated and may continue for as long as there is a need for them.

 “Caring for our seniors is perhaps the greatest responsibility we have.

 Those who walked before us have given so much

 and made possible the life we all enjoy.”